Last updated on July 28th, 2022 at 11:49 am

 - Verwaltungs Und Private Bank A. G., Vaduz

-Up till now, no one can precisely say the exact amount of billions of Dollars of Abacha loot that was recovered.
+Up till now, no one can precisely say the exact amount of billions of dollars of Abacha loot that was recovered.
+He’s simply like the former Zimbabwe president Rober Mugabe whose wealth can not be ascertained because they’re secretly located around the world.

-There have been serious and most horrific revelation that officials of government during the past administration even “stole” part of the fund after they were recovered from foreign accounts.
+There have been serious and most horrific revelations that officials of government during the past administration even “stole” part of the fund after they were recovered from foreign accounts.

 President Muhammadu Buhari’s government has equally recovered $350 million of Abacha loot (around N115 billion at the time) which he invested in the National Social Intervention Programme (NSIP).